Healthy Blueberry Crisp

 - Add the blueberries to a 9-inch pie dish (or similar sized baking dish).
 Toss the blueberries in cornstarch until evenly coated.

 - In a mixing bowl, combine the oats, almond flour, chopped walnuts, sliced almonds, maple syrup, melted vegan butter, vanilla extract, and a pinch of salt.
-Stir everything together until the mixture is crumbly and well combined.
+Stir until the mixture is crumbly and well combined.

 - Sprinkle the crisp topping evenly over the blueberries.